スタスタAppsの英検要約予想問題は、準1級の要約対策に向けた20題をまとめた無料ページです。 本番形式の語数条件を確認しながら、そのままAI採点へ進めます。

 Question 4

-The Ogallala Aquifer is a huge underground layer of rock and soil that holds water beneath parts of the central United States.
-It supplies fresh water for wells and is crucial for agriculture, especially in regions where rainfall is limited.
+The Ogallala Aquifer is a huge underground source of water beneath parts of the central United States.
+It supplies water for wells and farming, especially in areas where rainfall is limited.
+For many years, large amounts of water have been pumped from it for irrigation.

-Nevertheless, many farmers oppose such measures.
-They argue that reduced water access can lower crop yields and threaten their livelihoods.
-Installing new meters can be costly, and farmland may lose value if irrigation becomes difficult.
-As a result, debates continue over how to balance long-term sustainability with the immediate economic needs of local communities.
+Nevertheless, many farmers oppose strict limits.
+They argue that reduced water access can lower crop yields and threaten their income.
+Installing meters or changing irrigation methods can also be expensive, and land may lose value if farming becomes more difficult.

 Question 5

-Online learning has expanded rapidly, and many schools now use digital platforms for classes, homework, and tests.
-These systems can include recorded lessons, interactive exercises, and tools that track student progress automatically.
+Online learning has expanded rapidly, and many schools now use digital platforms for lessons, homework, and tests.
+These systems may include recorded videos, interactive exercises, and tools that track student progress automatically.
+Some people expect online learning to remain common in education.

-Supporters say online learning is beneficial because it offers flexibility.
-Students can study at their own pace, review difficult sections, and access materials anytime.
-Schools can also analyze data to identify which topics cause trouble and provide targeted support.
-For learners in remote areas or those with health issues, online options can be especially helpful.
+Supporters say online learning offers flexibility.
+Students can study at their own pace, review difficult sections, and access materials at any time.
+Schools can also use learning data to identify topics that cause problems and give more targeted support to students.

 Question 6

-Artificial intelligence is increasingly used to assist writing practice.
-Some tools can evaluate essays, point out grammar mistakes, and provide feedback on organization or vocabulary.
-They can also suggest revised sentences and offer sample answers for study.
+Artificial intelligence is increasingly used to help students practice writing.
+Some tools can check essays, point out grammar mistakes, and give comments on organization or vocabulary.
+They can also suggest revised sentences and provide sample answers for learners to study.

-Supporters claim these systems are beneficial because they give quick feedback.
-Students can practice more often without waiting for a teacher to grade every draft.
-This is especially helpful when classes are large or teachers have limited time.
-AI can also encourage learners to write regularly by making practice easier to start.
+Supporters say these tools are useful because they give quick feedback.
+Students can practice more often without waiting for a teacher to grade every draft, which is helpful in large classes.
+AI may also make writing practice easier to begin and encourage learners to revise more frequently.

 Nevertheless, critics argue that AI feedback may not always be accurate.
-A system might judge unusual but correct expressions as wrong, or it may accept unclear writing if it matches common patterns.
-Students could misinterpret the feedback and develop habits that do not improve real communication.
+A system might mark unusual but correct expressions as wrong or accept unclear writing.
+There is also concern that students may depend on AI too much and fail to develop the ability to plan and express ideas independently.

 Question 7

-Vertical farming is a method of growing crops in stacked layers, often inside buildings using artificial light and controlled temperature.
-It aims to produce food in cities, closer to consumers, rather than transporting it long distances from rural farms.
+Vertical farming is a way of growing crops in stacked layers, often inside buildings with artificial light and controlled temperature.
+It is designed to produce food in cities, close to consumers, instead of transporting it long distances from rural farms.

-Supporters say vertical farming can reduce land use and protect crops from extreme weather.
-Because water can be recycled in closed systems, it may use less water than traditional farming.
-Producing food near cities could also lower transportation costs and deliver fresher vegetables to stores.
+Supporters say vertical farming has several benefits.
+It can reduce the amount of land needed for agriculture and protect crops from extreme weather.
+Because water can be recycled in closed systems, it may also use less water than traditional farming and provide fresher vegetables to city residents.

 Question 8

-Carbon capture technology is designed to reduce greenhouse gas emissions by trapping carbon dioxide from power plants or industrial facilities before it enters the atmosphere.
-The captured CO₂ can then be stored underground or used in certain industrial processes.
+Carbon capture technology is designed to reduce greenhouse gas emissions.
+It traps carbon dioxide from power plants or industrial facilities before the gas enters the atmosphere.
+The captured carbon dioxide can then be stored underground or used in certain industrial processes.

-Supporters argue that carbon capture is beneficial because it can reduce emissions from sectors that are difficult to decarbonize quickly, such as cement and steel production.
-They claim it can help countries meet climate goals while maintaining stable energy supplies.
-Some also believe the technology could create jobs in engineering and infrastructure.
+Supporters argue that carbon capture can help fight climate change.
+It may reduce emissions from industries that are difficult to change quickly, such as cement and steel production.
+Some people also believe that building and maintaining the technology could create jobs in engineering and infrastructure.

 Question 9

 Microplastics are tiny pieces of plastic that come from larger products breaking down or from materials such as synthetic clothing fibers.
-They have been found in oceans, rivers, soil, and even in the air, raising questions about long-term effects on health and ecosystems.
+They have been found in oceans, rivers, soil, and even in the air.
+Scientists are studying their long-term effects on health and ecosystems.

-Many researchers argue that reducing microplastics would be beneficial for the environment.
-Marine animals can swallow these particles, which may harm their bodies and potentially move through the food chain.
-Some studies also suggest that microplastics can carry chemicals and concentrate pollutants, increasing concern about wider ecological impact.
+Many researchers say reducing microplastics would benefit the environment.
+Marine animals may swallow these particles, which can harm their bodies and possibly move through the food chain.
+Microplastics can also carry chemicals and concentrate pollutants, increasing concern about wider ecological damage.

-However, controlling microplastics is difficult because sources are spread across daily life.
-Fibers from laundry, particles from tire wear, and fragments from packaging all contribute, so reducing one source may not solve the problem.
-Measuring microplastics is also challenging because methods are not fully standardized.
+However, controlling microplastics is difficult.
+Their sources are spread across daily life, including laundry, tire wear, and packaging, so reducing only one source may not solve the problem.
+Measuring microplastics is also challenging because methods are not fully standardized, making it hard to judge whether countermeasures are working.

 Question 10

 Energy storage is becoming more important as renewable power sources such as solar and wind expand.
-Because sunlight and wind are not constant, electricity generation can fluctuate, and storage systems are needed to keep the supply stable.
+Because sunlight and wind are not constant, electricity generation can rise and fall.
+Storage systems are needed to keep the power supply stable.

 Question 11

 Gene editing in agriculture has attracted attention as food demand rises and climate conditions become unstable.
-Scientists can now change specific parts of a plant’s DNA to improve resistance to disease or drought.
-Supporters say this technology could help farmers grow crops in harsher environments and reduce losses caused by pests.
+Scientists can change specific parts of a plant's DNA to improve resistance to disease or drought.
+Some countries are testing how this technology could be used in farming.

-Nevertheless, critics warn about long-term risks and governance.
-They stress that ecosystems are complex, and unintended effects may appear only after widespread use.
-There is also concern that large companies could control key edited seeds, increasing dependence and reducing farmer choice.
-In addition, labeling and public trust remain major issues.
+Nevertheless, critics warn about long-term risks.
+Ecosystems are complex, and unintended effects may appear only after edited crops are widely used.
+There is also concern that large companies could control important seeds, making farmers dependent on them.
+Labeling and public trust are additional problems.

 Question 12

-Nevertheless, critics raise economic and political concerns.
-Funding a large-scale program is difficult, and opponents worry it could require higher taxes or cuts in other services.
-Some also argue that guaranteed income might reduce incentives to work, even if evidence is mixed.
-Another concern is inflation, especially if demand rises without enough supply.
+Nevertheless, critics raise economic and social concerns.
+A national program would be very expensive and could require higher taxes or cuts to other services.
+Some opponents also worry that guaranteed income might reduce the incentive to work, while others fear that extra demand could contribute to inflation.

 Question 13

-Satellite internet services are expanding, promising fast connections even in rural areas.
+Satellite internet services are expanding and promise fast connections even in rural areas.
 Traditional networks often avoid remote regions because building cables is expensive.
-By using satellites, companies aim to provide coverage almost anywhere, which could change education, healthcare, and business opportunities for isolated communities.
+By using satellites, companies aim to provide coverage almost anywhere.

-Supporters argue the technology is beneficial.
+Supporters say satellite internet can reduce regional inequality.
 Students in remote areas could access online classes, and small businesses could reach wider markets.
-During disasters, satellite networks might also offer backup communication when local infrastructure fails.
-Some governments view these services as a tool to reduce regional inequality and improve national productivity.
+During disasters, satellite networks might also provide backup communication when local infrastructure fails.

 Nevertheless, there are serious limitations.
-Satellite internet can be costly for users, especially when equipment and monthly fees are high.
-Service quality may also vary due to weather or network congestion.
-Critics stress that dependence on a small number of private providers can create new risks, including pricing power and political influence.
+Equipment and monthly fees can be costly for users, and service quality may change because of weather or network congestion.
+Critics also worry that if only a few private companies control the service, they could gain too much pricing power or political influence.

 Question 14

 Nevertheless, critics stress privacy and error risks.
-Facial recognition is not always accurate, and mistakes may unfairly label a student as absent or suspicious.
-Data storage creates further concerns: if images are leaked, students could face long-term harm.
-Critics also argue that constant monitoring increases stress and changes the learning environment.
+Facial recognition is not always accurate, and mistakes may unfairly mark a student as absent or suspicious.
+Storing face data also creates danger if information is leaked.
+Critics say constant monitoring could increase stress and change the learning environment.

 Question 15

-However, critics highlight serious environmental and labor issues.
-The industry uses large amounts of water and energy, and many clothes are thrown away quickly, increasing waste.
-Workers in some supply chains face low wages and unsafe conditions.
-Nevertheless, these problems can be hard to address because production involves many countries and subcontractors.
+However, critics highlight environmental and labor problems.
+Producing clothes uses large amounts of water and energy, and many cheap items are thrown away quickly, increasing waste.
+Workers in some supply chains may face low wages or unsafe conditions, and these problems are difficult to monitor across many countries.

 Question 16

 Mental health days have become a topic in workplaces as stress-related problems increase.
 Some companies allow employees to take days off specifically for mental recovery, separate from regular sick leave.
-Supporters argue that recognizing mental health is beneficial because it reduces burnout and helps employees maintain long-term productivity.
+The policy is meant to recognize that mental health can affect work as much as physical illness.

-Advocates say such policies can improve performance.
-For instance, workers who rest before reaching exhaustion may return with better focus and fewer mistakes.
-These measures can also reduce stigma, making people more willing to seek help early.
-Some organizations attempt to measure outcomes through surveys and changes in turnover rates.
+Supporters say mental health days can reduce burnout and improve long-term productivity.
+Workers who rest before reaching exhaustion may return with better focus and fewer mistakes.
+The policy can also reduce stigma and make employees more willing to seek help early.

 Nevertheless, critics raise concerns about fairness and misuse.
-If rules are unclear, employees may feel the system is exploited, which can create resentment.
-Managers also worry about staffing problems when many workers take leave at the same time.
-In addition, some employees may hesitate to use mental health days because they fear negative judgment.
+If rules are unclear, some employees may feel the system is being exploited.
+Managers may also worry about staffing problems when many workers take leave at the same time.
+In some workplaces, employees might hesitate to use the policy because they fear negative judgment.

 Question 17

 Nevertheless, critics stress inefficiency and cost.
-Producing, transporting, and storing hydrogen can waste energy compared with direct electrification.
-Infrastructure is expensive, and leakage risks raise safety concerns.
-There is also debate about “blue hydrogen,” made from natural gas with carbon capture, which may still produce emissions.
+Producing, transporting, and storing hydrogen can waste energy compared with using electricity directly.
+Infrastructure is expensive, and leaks may create safety concerns.
+There is also debate about hydrogen made from natural gas, which may still cause emissions.

 Question 18

 Influencer marketing has become a major advertising method, especially among young consumers.
 Companies pay popular online creators to introduce products through videos or posts.
-Supporters argue this can be beneficial because influencers communicate in a familiar style, and audiences may trust recommendations more than traditional ads.
+This form of advertising often feels more personal than traditional commercials.

-Advocates say the method can help smaller brands reach target customers efficiently.
-For instance, a company can choose influencers whose followers match a product’s audience, and results can be measured through clicks or sales codes.
-Influencers can also explain how products are used in daily life, which makes advertising more practical and engaging.
+Supporters say influencer marketing helps brands reach customers efficiently.
+Companies can choose creators whose followers match the target audience, and results can be measured through clicks or sales codes.
+Influencers can also show how products are used in daily life, making advertisements more practical and engaging.

 Nevertheless, critics highlight ethical problems.
-Some influencers fail to disclose paid relationships clearly, which can mislead viewers.
+Some influencers do not clearly show when they are being paid, which can mislead viewers.
 There are also cases of exaggerated claims, especially for health or beauty products.
-Consumers may misinterpret personal opinions as proven facts, leading to disappointment or harm.
+Consumers may mistake personal opinions for reliable evidence and make poor purchasing decisions.

 Question 19

 Micro-credentials, such as short online certificates, are becoming popular as job skills change rapidly.
-Unlike traditional degrees, these programs focus on specific skills like data analysis or project management.
-Supporters argue that micro-credentials can be beneficial because they are cheaper, faster, and easier to update than multi-year programs.
+Unlike traditional degrees, these programs focus on specific skills such as data analysis or project management.
+Many workers use them to continue learning after leaving school.

-Nevertheless, critics question quality and recognition.
-Because providers vary widely, some certificates may not represent real skill.
-Employers may not know which programs are reliable, and learners may waste time and money on weak courses.
-There is also concern that focusing on narrow skills reduces broader education, such as critical thinking and communication.
+Nevertheless, critics question their quality and recognition.
+Because providers vary widely, some certificates may not prove real skill.
+Employers may not know which programs are trustworthy, and learners may waste time and money on weak courses.
+There is also concern that narrow training may reduce broader education.

 Question 20

 Nevertheless, critics raise concerns about land use and cost.
-Building corridors may require limiting development, which can face strong resistance from property owners and local businesses.
-Corridors also need management to prevent conflicts with human activity, such as crops being damaged by wildlife.
-Some worry that poorly designed corridors may spread invasive species or disease.
+Creating corridors may require limiting development, which can face resistance from property owners and local businesses.
+Corridors also need careful management to prevent conflicts with human activity, such as crop damage, and some poorly designed corridors could spread invasive species or disease.